federicomariamassari/udacity-sfend/projects/p1/p1-lidar-obstacle-detection.md

 ---

-#### Fully implement Codex Technicanum's solution
+#### Fully Implement CT Solution

 Start by fully implementing Codex Technicanum's solution [9].

-#### Perform Singular Value Decomposition
+#### Singular Value Decomposition

-From this, replace `Eigen::SelfAdjointEigenSolver` with `Eigen::JacobiSVD` and find the matrix of right-singular vectors $V$ (and corresponding singular values $S$) instead.
+From this algorithm, replace `Eigen::SelfAdjointEigenSolver` with `Eigen::JacobiSVD` and find the matrix of right-singular vectors $V$ (and corresponding singular values $S$) instead.
 Singular Value Decomposition (SVD) [12] is a robust generalization of eigendecomposition, and the singular vectors (equivalent to the eigenvectors) have signs which are more consistent and lead to better outcome visually when fitting the boxes.

-#### Custom-sort singular values based on ranges
+#### Custom-Sort Singular Values

-3. Before feeding $V$ to the 4D affine transformation matrix (top-left $3\times3$ block), sort in place its singular vector columns as follows: associate the first column of $V$ to dimension $x$ of the point cloud cluster, the second one to $y$, and the last one to $z$.
+Before feeding $V$ to the 4D affine transformation matrix (top-left $3\times3$ block), sort in place its singular vector columns as follows: associate the first column of $V$ to dimension $x$ of the point cloud cluster, the second one to $y$, and the last one to $z$.
 Then, rank the dimensions of the clusters in descending order based on point ranges, and sort the singular vectors accordingly: for instance, if the point cloud is visually largest across $x$, then $z$, then $y$, arrange the columns as (0, 2, 1).
 This step is important because the point clouds in City Block largely vary in shape and direction: some are big, rectangular prisms with main axis $x$ (the cars), while others are almost uni-dimensional, vertical objects spreading along main axis $z$ (the side pole).
 When transposed to enter the 4D affine transformation matrix, the top row of $V$ would correspond to the most significant singular value, which is exactly what we want.

-### Ensure validity of the rotation matrix
+#### Ensure Validity of the Rotation Matrix

 Once the singular vectors are sorted, ensure $V$ is still a valid rotation matrix.
 Among the other properties, it must satisfy $A \times A^T = I(3)$ and $\det(A) = 1$.
 I found that the former is generally preserved, but the latter is not, leading to a reflection matrix ($\det(A) = -1$).
 If this is the case, multiply the components of the least significant singular vector (which is not always the one associated with $z$) by $-1$.
 The line in CT's solution in which column 0 is crossed with column 1 to obtain column 2 can also be safely removed.

+#### Get Rotation Matrix and Euler Angles

-5. At this point, the resulting bounding boxes can now be flattened.
+At this point, the resulting bounding boxes can now be flattened.

 A comparison between regular and PCA-based bounding boxes appears in Figure 7.